baralsamru/passwordgenerator/README.md

 # passwordgenerator

-This is a Python-based password generator script that creates secure and customizable passwords based on user preferences.
+This is a Python-based password generator script created in Kali Linux that creates secure and customizable passwords based on user preferences.

 ## Features
 - Generate passwords of any length.